Disability Access: How to File an ADA Title III Complaint

 You also have the option of filing your own case in U.S. District Court.

-Depending on the nature of your complaint, other information would also be helpful to the government's investigation:
+Depending on the nature of your complaint, providing the following additional information would also be helpful to the government's investigation:

 - The name or names of the individuals or entities who have an ownership and/or managerial interest in each facility or business that is the subject of your complaint, with phone numbers and addresses, including zip codes, if you have them.